kittykatattack/ga/README.md

 And the coolest part?
-If you were alone on a desert island with only a saltwater powered laptop, an unlimited supply of coconuts, and a copy of `ga.js` you could recreate the entire history of 2D video games, from Spacewar! to Flappy Bird.
+If you were alone on a desert island with only a saltwater powered laptop, an unlimited supply of coconuts, and a copy of `ga.js` you could recreate the entire history of 2D video games, from SpaceWar! to Flappy Bird.

 ### The plugins